zachwylde00/samples/README.md

 ## Deploy the smart contract

-1. Log in to Xooa using an exisitng GitHub, Google or Facebook account.
+1. Log in to Xooa using an existing GitHub, Google or Facebook account.
+Xooa uses only the email address of your social account.

-2. Go to **Apps**>**Deploy New**, if you looged in using Google or Facebook you will be prompted to connected GitHub account.
+2. Go to **Apps**>**Deploy New**, if you looged in using Google or Facebook you will be prompted to connect GitHub account.
 This is required.

 3. Search for the Github repository you want to use for deployment.
 For example, type **Xooa/samples** to deploy one of the sample provided by Xooa, then click **Select**, and then **Next**.